carlignn/carlgaspar-nostyleplease/content/projects/carldsscom-custom-collectible-cards.md

 I've created carldss.com as an award for the basketball players of our [REC LEAGUE](/posts/i-was-an-announcer-today).
 It is a custom designed card for leagues with the players’ information, stats, their league, player images, and more.
 Promoting gratification and accomplishment on the efforts of the players.

 I'm hoping to reach more leagues.
-Reach out to any of the socials on the [OFFICIAL WEBSITE](/carldsscom) if you want one.
+Checkout [ALL LEAGUES](/carldsscom#all-leagues) or reach out to any of the socials on the [OFFICIAL WEBSITE](/carldsscom) if you want one.

 ##